sensu/sensu-docs/content/sensu-go/5.5/reference/rbac.md

 ### Creating a user
 You can use [sensuctl][2] to create a user.
-For example, the following command creates a user with the username `alice`, create a password, and assign them to the `ops` and `dev` groups.
+For example, the following command creates a user with the username `alice`, creates a password, and assigns the user to the `ops` and `dev` groups.
 Passwords must have at least eight characters.

 {{< highlight shell >}}